Acupuncture for Women’s Health

 TCM can treat some but not all causes of infertility.
 For example, infertility caused by blockage of uterine tubes can only be treated with removal of the blockage.

-For more information on infertility treatment and other health concerns, please contact our office.
+For more information on acupuncture for women’s health, infertility treatment, and other health concerns, please contact our office.
 We accept most insurance and will work to set you an appointment as soon as possible.

 Sue Cabary, MS EdM